-The DSL has overall responsibility for online safety within the school/college but will liaise with other members of staff, for example IT technicians, curriculum leads etc. as necessary.
+The DSL has overall responsibility for online safety, including filtering and monitoring within the school/college but will liaise with other members of staff, for example IT technicians, curriculum leads etc. as necessary.

 The DSL will respond to online safety concerns reported in line with our child protection and other associated policies, including our anti-bullying, social media and behaviour policies.